Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Hi Gear again took the top spot here with a 93% rating, exactly the same as last year, while last year’s runner-up Quechua shared the position with Vango this time, on 90%.

-Hi Gear was originally the house brand for the GO Outdoors chain of camping retail outlets, but since GO Outdoors was integrated into JD Sports these tents are now available in other JD Sports outlets such as Millets.
+Hi Gear was originally the house brand for the Go Outdoors chain of camping retail outlets, but since Go Outdoors was integrated into JD Sports these tents are now available in other JD Sports outlets such as Millets.
 Quechua is exclusive to Decathlon.

 The results are based on prices paid, not manufacturers’ recommended selling prices.